kxcrl/foundryvtt-retro/README.md

 ### FoundryVTT Retro

-A module for recreating classic adventure games within FoundryVTT using the systems pioneered by Rogue and the early roguelikes, at the graphical level of 8-bit consoles.
+A module for recreating classic adventure games within FoundryVTT using the systems pioneered by Rogue and the early roguelikes, at the graphical level of old consoles.

 ![FoundryVTT_Retro](https://github.com/kxcrl/foundryvtt-retro/assets/2732584/fe971bbf-3db5-4770-a626-949f194a0843)